top of page

 Commercial California Solar Panel Clients

 California regulators have updated the Build Energy Efficiency Standard, which impacts commercial properties.
-Numerous new commercial projects, including retailers, offices, schools, apartment complexes, and medical facilities, are required to install solar systems with battery storage.
+Under the California Solar Mandate, numerous new commercial projects, including retailers, offices, schools, apartment complexes, and medical facilities, are required to install solar systems with battery storage.

 The CEC estimates this will add 280 MW of solar energy capacity annually, which creates a lot of work for solar contractors.
 In addition, the mandate will also add an estimated 480 MWh of battery capacity to commercial properties.